 That’s the idea, and now here’s some examples that show you how the pros move small sprites:

 Metal Slug conveys movement really well because of two factors: very large color count, which provides a high detail level, and very high framerate, which provides detailed animations.

 Look at these sprites and see just how little the actual silhouettes move.
 Its the colors of the existing pixels that are changing the most.
 (To be technically accurate, sub-pixel animation is happening on those spots where the outlines get lighter as a body part pushes into them, and darken as body part recedes.
 So it looks like the sprite is moving in space, but it’s really only moving into its own outline.)
 If you were to reduce any of these to just black and white lineart, the majority of the motion would instantly disappear.

 There is so much detail crammed into these tiny areas that looking at them up-close makes it hard to focus on what’s what.
 That detail comes from the huge number of color shades crammed into the sprite, which in turn gives the most opportunities to move, say, an arm up a small distance from shadow into lighter area into more lighter area into lightest area, without moving the actual position of the arm.
 And what’s more, the small size of the sprite now becomes an advantage because this trick would have less impact with larger sprites.

 So there’s how you do it, but at the same time you see the caveat: more subtle movement requires more color to supply you with enough differently colored pixels to animate with.
-A greater framerate doesn’t hurt either, but it’s secondary.
+A higher framerate doesn’t hurt either, but it’s secondary.

 Next time you animators are finding yourself trapped with rough, jerky movement, think about the insides of the outlines.
 This can work for detailed areas like fingers or faces on fighter sprites or heavy breathing animations for sidescrollers, and so on.
 It’s just another example of how you pixel artists can think outside the block.